goldendk/ucommerce-experiments/readme.md

+## Purpose

+### Java First Design
+#### An object oriented approach to service architecture.
+To demonstrate a "java first" design for a service driven architecture.
+Usually the external interfaces in the architecture are defined by Open API Specification files rather than Java.
+This leads to unnecessary boiler plate code in the client applications consuming the external service.
+Assuming the clients are Java based.

+This project will demonstrate that the external service might be better implemented in Java (plain Java interface) and the marshalling logic auto-generated from that.
+Note that the bit-stream implementation does not make a difference there.
+REST layers and message queue producer/consumer can all be generated from the defined Java interface.

 ## A diary of sorts
 ### 24-04-2022 - REST layer code generation.
 Got the custom annotation processor to work with Intellij<->Gradle<->Google auto-service.